GitPaulo/SekiroCharacterTransfer/README.md

 # SekiroCharacterTransfer
-A simple tool to transfer sekiro character save data between saves.
+A simple GUI tool to transfer Sekiro character save data between saves.

+Built for the Steam version of Sekiro.